Error handling and retries

 orDeleteControl

-Similarly, if a retry was scheduled, any event from the cluster triggering a successful execution in the mean time would cancel the scheduled retry (because there’s now no point in retrying something that already succeeded)
+Similarly, if a retry was scheduled, any event from the cluster triggering a successful execution in the meantime would cancel the scheduled retry (because there’s now no point in retrying something that already succeeded)

 Feedback